JaredJacobsen/better-chatgpt/README.md

 # better-chatgpt

+# This project is Deprecated.
+Use this instead: https://github.com/JaredJacobsen/chat-gpt-voice-recognition-userscript

 A Chrome extension to enhance ChatGPT with voice input and open it as a sidebar on any page.

 To install: